Tanzania is very productive in birdwatching safaris. The country has over 40 endemic birds which makes it among Africa’s top birding destinations.

 That is the reason why many birdwatching tours to Tanzania are scheduled for October-December and March-May.
-Wildlife viewing is still good and the birding is brilliant during those times

-This is where most visitors go on game safaris, but it also offers numerous birding opportunities.
+The Central Plateau is where most visitors go on game safaris, but it also offers numerous birding opportunities.
 In fact, this is the region where most Tanzania birding tours spend the majority of their time

 The Miombo woodland which has some of the range-restricted species it is often in hilly areas in southern Tanzania and beyond to Mozambique, Malawi, and Zambia.